wildfly/quickstart/ejb-security-interceptors/README.md

 Note on EJB client interceptors
 -----------------------

-JBoss Enterprise Application Platform 6.1 and JBoss AS 7.2 allow client side interceptors for EJB invocations.
+JBoss WildFly allow client side interceptors for EJB invocations.
 Such interceptors are expected to implement the `org.jboss.ejb.client.EJBClientInterceptor` interface.
 User applications can then plug in such interceptors in the 'EJBClientContext' either programatically or through the ServiceLoader mechanism.

 - The programmatic way involves calling the `org.jboss.ejb.client.EJBClientContext.registerInterceptor(int order, EJBClientInterceptor interceptor)` API and passing the 'order' and the 'interceptor' instance.
 The 'order' is used to decide where exactly in the client interceptor chain, this 'interceptor' is going to be placed.
 - The ServiceLoader mechanism is an alternate approach which involves creating a `META-INF/services/org.jboss.ejb.client.EJBClientInterceptor` file and placing/packaging it in the classpath of the client application.
 The rules for such a file are dictated by the [Java ServiceLoader Mechanism](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html).
 This file is expected to contain in each separate line the fully qualified class name of the EJB client interceptor implementation, which is expected to be available in the classpath.
 EJB client interceptors added via the ServiceLoader mechanism are added to the end of the client interceptor chain, in the order they were found in the classpath.